appbaseio/Docs/content/docs/reactivesearch/searchbase/overview/QuickStart.md

 nestedSidebar: 'searchbase-reactivesearch'
 ---

-[SearchBase](https://github.com/appbaseio/searchbase) - A lightweight & platform agnostic library to build the search UIs with Elasticsearch.
+[Searchbase](https://github.com/appbaseio/searchbase) - A lightweight and platform agnostic library that provides scaffolding to create search experiences powered by Elasticsearch.

 ## Installation

-Run the below command to install `SearchBase` in your project.
+Run the below command to install `Searchbase` in your project.

 ```js
 yarn add @appbaseio/searchbase